AdriIT/C2-Server/README.md

 ATTENTION: C2 is not implemented to work on different machine, yet.
 Use this on your own device.

 SERVER/USER DEPENDANCIES
-install virtual environment
+install virtual environment<br>
-activate your virtual environment python -m pip install -U 'channels[daphne]'  --> install channels and daphne server
+activate your virtual environment<br>
+python -m pip install -U 'channels[daphne]'  --> install channels and daphne server

 We will need a docker container so install docker in your environment